Back to all facts

 BC Correspondent · Dec 2025

 UNDRIP is a universal human rights declaration, endorsed by 143 countries.
 Canada signed on fully in 2016.
-DRIPA aligns BC law with these human rights standards — it does not create race-based privileges.
+DRIPA aligns BC law with these human rights standards - it does not create race-based privileges.
 Section 1(3) of DRIPA explicitly says it 'does not abrogate or derogate from' existing constitutional rights.
-Aboriginal rights under Section 35 exist because of prior occupation — a legal fact, not a racial category.
+Aboriginal rights under Section 35 exist because of prior occupation - a legal distinction recognized by the Constitution.

 United Nations General Assembly · 2007-09-13[A/RES/61/295]